How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 - International Credential Evaluation Service

-- Medical Council of Canada (the professional body for Doctors)
+- Medical Council of Canada (for Doctors)

 ECA fees